 - 4. Transport sample to the testing location. - 5.
-Remix with a shovel the minimum amount necessary to ensure uniformity.
+Combine sample or increments and remix with a shovel the minimum amount necessary to ensure uniformity.
 Protect the sample from direct sunlight, wind, rain, and sources of contamination. - 6.
 Complete test for temperature and start tests for slump and air content within 5 minutes of obtaining the sample.
 Start molding specimens for strength tests within 15 minutes of obtaining the sample.
 Complete the test methods as expeditiously as possible.